LeaVerou/lea.verou.me/2025/user-effort/index.md

 If you like eating out, this may be a familiar scenario:

 > — I would like the rib-eye please, medium-rare.<br>
-> — Thank you sir.
+> — Thank you sir/ma'am.
 How would you like your steak cooked?

 <aside class="pullquote" role="presentation">